Branco Mykonos – Luxury, boutique hotel with a gourmet restaurant, beach club, and pool right on the sands of Platis Gialos beach.

 Branco Mykonos – Local Transport

 - Walking: Branco sits on Platis Gialos Beach just a short walk from the main road connecting Mykonos Town to Platis Gialos, just steps from the sea.
 At the west end of the beach, you’ll find the bus stop with routes to Mykonos Town every half-hour as well as the water taxi to the south coast beaches from Ornos in the west to Elia in the east.
 Platis Gialos is one of Mykonos’ most popular beaches with golden sand and clear blue water, lined with restaurants, beach clubs, and a handful of sundry shops.
-Two other beaches, Psarou and Agia Anna, are just a 15-minute walk and an 8-minute walk, respectively, from the hotel along charming, coastal trails.
+Two other beaches, Psarou and Agia Anna, are less than 15 minutes from the hotel along charming, coastal trails.

 - Taxi: There is no official taxi stand in Platis Gialos.
 The nearest taxi stands are in Mykonos Town at Fabrika and the Old Port, so they are not very practical to reach, plus there is almost always a wait at either taxi stand as there are only 30 taxis serving the entire island.
 Instead, book a taxi ahead to avoid the wait, and have the driver meet you directly at the hotel.
 There will be a surcharge for advanced reservations (about €5) and for carrying luggage, usually just a couple of euros.
 A taxi from the airport or ferry port to Branco should be about €20 to €25.